garislangit/hestiacp-nodejs/README.md

 # hestiacp-nodejs
 Running nodejs application in Hestia Control Panel or how to enable NodeJS support in hestia control panel.

-Note : i am unable to run via sock mode (app.sock is not created) however port mode (3000) is worked
+Note : i am unable to run via sock mode (app.sock is not created) however port mode (3000) does work

 # Requirements
 Install PM2 npm i pm2@latest -g